Fruit Trees, Shrubs & Hedges, Shade Trees

 But whether you get Pieris, the Minneola, October Glory, or the Ice Cream Banana (maybe even all four), you'll be good to grow for this season and years to come.
 There's nothing like the feeling of fall, and fall gardening fits right into the carefree, cool vibes of the season.

-Check out more for October and beyond here - the homescape of your dreams is just a click away!
+Check out more October favorites and beyond - the homescape of your dreams is just a click away!